thebe111/remember/README.md

 # REMEMBER

-A CLI flashcard system based on [ANKI](https://apps.ankiweb.net/), each flashcard was storaged in a file but can easy save this on a database or other storage method just implementing a new repository
+A CLI flashcard system based on [ANKI](https://apps.ankiweb.net/), each flashcard was storaged in a file but can easilly storaged on a database or other storage method just implementing a new repository

 ### Status